City of Guelph

 The City of Guelph has been committed to providing affordable recreation to residents for many years through their FAIR (Fee Assistance In Recreation) program, which supported both children and adults.
 In 2008, several community organizations came together to work on a joint vision of developing a new, responsive approach to a fair, equitable and centralized funding process, which would allow families access to an easier and reliable support system.
 The main focus of the community organizations was to ensure that if a family is truly in need and must access community support in order to take part in life-enriching programming, that available funding should be well-known, easy to access, responsive to needs, and made sustainable through advocacy.

-Free to Play (FTP) now provides a one-stop method for families to access this important support for programs like swimming, summer camp and music.
-Not only does the City of Guelph offer substantial financial support, they are committed advocates in the community in creating awareness around the need for Free to Play and gathering additional support for the program.
-This includes the recent successful application for the Healthy Kids Challenge and the work through advocacy groups like Growing Great Generations.
+Free to Play provides a one-stop method for families to access this important support for programs like swimming, summer camp and music.
+Not only does the City of Guelph offer substantial financial support through a community benefit agreement, they are also committed advocates in the community in creating awareness around the need for Free to Play and gathering additional support for the program.
+This includes the successful application for the Healthy Kids Challenge and the work through Energize Guelph, along with advocacy groups like Growing Great Generations.